Covid-19 reaches refugee camps: why we must act now

 Yemen: the largest humanitarian crisis in the world

 Yemen’s healthcare system has been badly affected by years of conflict, with only half of facilities now functioning.
-As a result, to date one in four people who have tested positive for coronavirus have died.
+As a result, to date one in four people who have tested positive for Covid-19 have died.
 There is an urgent need for food and hygiene supplies, as well as personal protective equipment in the country.

 The British Red Cross has worked with the Yemen Red Crescent for many years and is supporting them to provide emergency health services in the north of the country, while supporting the work of the International Committee of the Red Cross (ICRC).

 In March, as the pandemic started to take hold across the world, the ICRC and Red Crescent provided around 70,000 people with food, basins and hygiene kits.
-But there are many more in increasing need as coronavirus continues to spread.
+But there are many more in increasing need as Covid-19 continues to spread.

 Syria: facing coronavirus after a decade of conflict